aer0ss/aerofs/docs/customer-success/hiring/customer-success-engineer.md

 * The technical side of <u>customer success management</u>, which is composed
   of:
-    * <u>Sales engineering</u>
+    * <u>Implementation</u>
+        * AKA "sales engineering".
-    * <u>Implementation</u> (helping scale and deploy the AeroFS appliance and other AeroFS products and systems, and more generally serving as the technical point of contact for our customers).
+        * Helping scale and deploy the AeroFS appliance and other AeroFS products and systems, and more generally serving as the technical point of contact for our customers).
-* <u>Technical support</u>
+    * <u>Support</u>
         * Responding to customer questions and diagnosing bug reports.
         * Fixing bugs in our software.
-* <u>Professional services</u>
+    * <u>Solutions</u>
+        * AKA "professinal services".
         * Designing and implementing customer-specific solutions.

-The ideal candidate is an mixture of software engineer, product manager, and sales person.
+The ideal candidate is an mixture of software engineer, product manager, sales person, and customer support person.
 This multi-faceted role requires an extremely flexible individual.

 While this position involves some "dirty work" (e.g. working with customers that have little to no computer experience), it also involves some incredibly